Participation and Environment, 7.5 creditsDelaktighet och miljö, 7.5 hp

 - analyse and reflect on the relation between environment and participation

-- apply relevant knowledge of legislation and organisation of service that affects on participation for individuals with physical disabilities locally and global
+- apply relevant knowledge of legislation and organisation of service that affects on participation for individuals living with with functional limitations locally and global

 - analyse and reflect on how legislation and organisation of service impact on participation for people with disabilities